 - Review your purchase: Check your portfolio to ensure your order was filled as expected and adjust your investment strategy accordingly.

-Should I invest in the Lego Company?
+Should you invest in the Lego Company?

-You can't invest in the Lego Company, and since the family has controlled the company for more than 90 years, outsiders might never be able to invest in its stock.
+Since the family has controlled the company for more than 90 years, outsiders might never be able to invest in its stock.

 However, you can invest in the trends driving its growth by buying shares of entertainment and toy industry peers.
 Unfortunately, the toy and entertainment industry has been challenging for investors in the recent past.
 Shares of Disney and Hasbro have lost value over the last five years, while Mattel has lost investors' money over the past decade.